1999–2000 Eastern Counties Football League

-The 1999–2000 Eastern Counties Football League season was the 58th in the history of Eastern Counties Football League a football competition in England.
+The 1999–2000 season was the 58th in the history of Eastern Counties Football League a football competition in England.

+Histon were champions, winning their first Eastern Counties Football League title and were promoted to the Southern Football League for the first time in their history.

 Premier Division

-The Jewson Premier Division featured 20 clubs which competed in the division last season, along with two new clubs, promoted from Division One:
+The Premier Division featured 20 clubs which competed in the division last season, along with two new clubs, promoted from Division One: